 - 1 clean 1-pint Mason jar with lid

-- Remove jar from freezer and unscrew the lid.
-Add 1 cup heavy cream, 1-2 Tbsp sugar (depending on how sweet you like your whipped cream) and 1 tsp vanilla bean paste or vanilla extract.
+Remove jar from freezer and unscrew the lid.
+Add 1 cup heavy cream, 1-2 tablespoon sugar (depending on how sweet you like your whipped cream) and 1 teaspoon vanilla bean paste or vanilla extract.

 Be sure to use heavy cream for best results.

 This is a great recipe to make with kids.
 They can all get in on the shaking exercise, get rid of some excess energy and will be thrilled when they see (and taste) the results of their labor.